The estate is 400 acres with out buildings, stables, gate lodges, gardens, woodlands, parklands and two lakes

 King Henry VIII granted Kilone Abbey and the parish of Killone, including Newhall, and much other property in County Clare, to Murrough O'Brien, 1st Earl of Thomond (surrender and regrant).

-The Viscount Clare built the initial Newhall house and stables.
+The Viscount Clare built the initial Newhall house and stables, said to be built with stones from Killone Castle.

-Charles MacDonnell MP built a Georgian Queen-Anne style front, likely designed by Francis Bindon (a Clareman).
-This renovation created a T-shaped layout with an elongated rear section becoming the servant's quarters.
+Charles MacDonnell MP built a Georgian Queen-Anne style front, creating a T-shaped layout.

 Maria and Fergus Commane of Newhall